MalBo-Dev/webCamGps/README.md

 -------------------------------------------------------------------------

-# Capture photos and IP location
+# Taking a photo and location of the desired person

 A tool to take photos and get the location of the desired person